Nolu-M/Notes-code/README.md

     - **Cognos Connection:** a web-based portal that offers access to other elements of the Cognos suite.
     - **Query Studio:** provides access to data querying and basic reporting tools.
     - **Report Studio:** offers advanced report design tools for complex reporting needs.
-    - **Analysis Studio enables advanced modeling and analytics on large datasets.
+    - **Analysis Studio:** enables advanced modeling and analytics on large datasets.
     - **Event Studio:** provides real-time data monitoring and alerting, allowing business leaders to be immediately notified when certain events take place and/or provide automated responses to those events.
     - **Metric Studio:** offers the ability to create scorecards for business leaders to quickly analyze key metrics from across the organization.
     - **Cognos Viewer:** allows stakeholders to easily interact with data and analyses prepared using Cognos.